hzeller/trs80-100-schematic/README.md

 multiple separate buffer symbols (note, the `RESET_OUT` signal has been moved to the right of the 80C85 symbol for that).

-The RAM and ROM chips in the original hand-drawn schematic in a 'bulk' format.
+The RAM and ROM chips in the original hand-drawn schematic in a 'stacked' format.
 The individual chips are made explicit in the transcript.

 All component designators have been preserved and all pin-assignments of components are the same as in the original schematic.
-Only exception: the pinouts of the resistor networks have not been arranged yet (but pin numbers are hidden, so it would not make a difference unless a PCB is made).
+(Only exception: the pinouts of the resistor networks have not been arranged yet; but pin numbers are hidden, so it would not make a difference unless a PCB is made).

 Different busses have been color-coded: